 The satellite access bands n255 and n256 are assigned to same band group for applicability of RRM requirements in TS 38.133.
 NR_FDD_SAB_FR1_A where SAB stands for satellite access band to distinguish from the terrestrial band group naming

 The band group for n255 and n266 is termed as “NR_FDD_SAB_FR1_A” where SAB stands for satellite access band to distinguish from the terrestrial band group naming

-Moderator’s suggestion (before 1st round GTW)
+Moderator’s suggestion

 Agree on Proposal 1.